-CITY may elect to augment funding provided for in this Agreement with CITY funds.
-Additional services shall be made available upon written agreement between the CITY's authorized representative and the County Executive.
+CITY must augment funding provided under this Agreement to cover the cost of a minimum participation level of 4% of CITY household; CITY may also elect to augment funding to provide additional services to increase CITY participation beyond the 4% minimum participation level.
+Additional services shall be made available upon written agreement between the CITY's authorized representative and the County Executive Officer or designee.
 Additional services may include, but are not limited to, additional appointments (charged at the Variable Cost Per Car rate), door-to-door HHW collection, used oil filter collection, universal waste collection, electronic waste collection, and abandoned waste collection.

-CITY agrees to pay up to an additional \\\\\\\ to the Countywide HHW Program during Fiscal Year 2019 for the purpose of attaining or increasing resident participation above the 4% service level at the scheduled collection dates listed in Attachment C, attached hereto and incorporated herein.
-COUNTY will calculate the augmentation at the Variable Cost Per Car rate.
+CITY agrees to augment up to an additional \$200,000 to the Countywide HHW Program during Fiscal Year 2022 for the purpose of attaining or increasing CITY household participation above the 4% minimum participation level at the scheduled collection dates listed in Attachment C, attached hereto and incorporated herein.
+COUNTY will calculate the augmentation where applicable, at the Variable Cost Per Car rate.
 COUNTY will charge CITY for other services on a cost recovery basis.
+CITY authorizes the COUNTY to use CITY's Available Discretionary Funding portion of the AB939 HHW Fee, if available, to offset the above agreed additional augmentation amount.

 At the end of each fiscal year, COUNTY will prepare and issue a final annual cost statement by November 30th.
-The annual cost statement account for costs incurred on behalf of CITY for additional services and all payments made by CITY to COUNTY.
+The annual cost statement will account for costs incurred on behalf of CITY for additional services and all payments made by CITY to COUNTY.
 If CITY owes any balance to COUNTY, CITY shall pay it within 30 days of receipt of the annual cost statement.
 If COUNTY owes CITY any credit, COUNTY will refund that amount to CITY within 30 days of delivery of the annual cost statement.